xinghuo4096/Raw-subtitle-nibble-machine/README.en.md

 # Raw-subtitle-nibble-machine生肉啃食机

-Machine translation of subtitles carried in movie episodes to generate bilingual subtitles.

-- Support most languages.Such as Chinese-English, Chinese-German, Chinese-Swedish.
+Subtitle translation and bilingual subtitle creation tool.

+1. Translate subtitles in srt format that come with movie and episode files into other languages.
+Most languages are supported.
+For example Chinese-English, Chinese-German, Chinese-Swedish.

+2. Combine subtitles in srt format from both languages to create bilingual subtitles in srt or ass format.

-Current engines.
+Current engines:

 1. Google Translate

-    *October 2, 2022 found Google Translate to close the service to China.
+    *2 October 2022 found Google Translate closed for China.
-    Available through proxy.*
+    Available via proxy.*

 2. Baidu Translate